Derivatives Market Overview

 Gold Cash and Carry

 Cash-and-carry strategies seek to earn a positive financing spread after adjusting for carrying costs.
-The strategy buys a near-dated futures contract (e.g., December 2025) with the intent of taking delivery of the physical asset and sells a far-dated futures contract.
-The financing levels in the table take into account the storage costs associated with taking physical delivery of gold.
+The strategy buys a near-dated futures contract (e.g., February 2026) with the intent of taking delivery of the physical asset and sells a far-dated futures contract.
+The financing levels in the table account for storage costs associated with taking physical delivery of gold.

 Volatility Markets